maxhbr/LDBcollector/md/XFree86-1.1.md

                                 "name": "Selling Software"
                             }
                         ],
                         "_str": "Description: Display in the same place and in the same format as other copyright notices, licenses and disclaimers.
-Treat relevant documentation for the Software in the same way as for the Software.\nActions:\n- Distribute the fetched binaries (Redistribute the fetched binaries as they are)\n- Distribute the generated binaries from modified source code\n- Sublicense the acquired binaries (Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n- Sublicense the generated binaries from modified source code (Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n- Selling Software\n\nConditions:\nOlConditionTreeLeaf (OlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/2\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/2\", _condition_conditionType = OBLIGATION, _condition_name = Include a copyright notice, list of terms and conditions, and disclaimer in the materials accompanying the distribution, which are included in the license, _condition_description = })\n\n", "conditions": {
+Treat relevant documentation for the Software in the same way as for the Software.\nActions:\n- Distribute the fetched binaries (Redistribute the fetched binaries as they are)\n- Distribute the generated binaries from modified source code\n- Sublicense the acquired binaries (Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n- Sublicense the generated binaries from modified source code (Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n- Selling Software\n\nConditions:\nOlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/2\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/2\", _condition_conditionType = OBLIGATION, _condition_name = Include a copyright notice, list of terms and conditions, and disclaimer in the materials accompanying the distribution, which are included in the license, _condition_description = }\n\n", "conditions": {
                             "name": "Include a copyright notice, list of terms and conditions, and disclaimer in the materials accompanying the distribution, which are included in the license", "type": "OBLIGATION"